 Why Choose This Course?

 The demand for employees with a background in International Management continues to grow as organisations become ever more globalised and as multinational corporations (MNCs) continue to expand their overseas operations.
 NUI Galway’s MSc in International Management is nationally recognised for its excellence.
-It was the overall winner of the national postgraduate course of the year (Business) 2013 award.
+It was the overall winner of the national postgraduate course of the year (Business) in both 2013 & 2019.
 The degree will give you a strong competitive advantage in the global jobs market.

 Who’s Suited to This Course

 This course is open to both Business and Non-Business Graduates.

 International Study Tour – our 'Global Leadership Pathway' delivered by Toulouse Business School (triple-accredited), France